 Gas Diffusion In-situ Raman Electrochemical Cell

-Gas Diffusion In-situ Raman Electrochemical Cell, In-situ Raman Spectroscopy and Infrared Microscopes
+Gas Diffusion In-situ Raman Electrochemical Cell for Raman Spectroscopy and Infrared Microscopes

-Gas diffusion in-situ Raman electrochemical cell is a compact device designed for real-time optical observation of electrochemical reactions happening on the surface of electrode with in-situ Raman spectroscopy, especially in gas-involved systems like fuel cells.
-The Raman laser light is focused through a transparent window onto the gas diffusion electrode (GDE) while allowing reactant gases to diffuse through, showing insights of electrochemical reaction and morphological changes on the electrode surface in real-time.
+Gas diffusion in-situ Raman electrochemical cell is a device allowing optical observation of electrochemical reactions happening on the surface of the electrode in real-time by employing Raman spectroscopy.
+Raman laser light is directed through the transparent window onto the surface of the gas diffusion electrode (GDE), observing changes on the electrode surface and giving insights into the electrochemical reactions.

-Gas diffusion Raman electrochemical cell finds application in the fields of fuel cells, battery electrode/electrolyte interfaces, electrocatalytic water splitting and hydrogen evolution reactions (HERs), oxygen reduction/evolution reactions (ORRs/OERs), and carbon dioxide reduction reactions (CO2RRs).
-Real-time in-situ Raman spectroscopy is particularly helpful to provide information on structural and morphological changes during operation.
+Gas diffusion Raman electrochemical cells have applications in the fields of fuel cells, battery electrode/electrolyte interfaces, electrocatalytic water splitting and hydrogen evolution reactions (HERs), oxygen reduction/evolution reactions (ORRs/OERs), and carbon dioxide reduction reactions (CO2RRs).
+Real-time in-situ Raman spectroscopy is particularly helpful as a way of providing information on structural and morphological changes during operation.

-- Gas Diffusion Electrode (GDE): A porous, conductive layer, i.e. carbon paper, that allows gases to reach the catalyst layer while also act as the working electrode.
+- Gas Diffusion Electrode (GDE): A porous, conductive layer, i.e. carbon paper, that allows gases to reach the catalyst layer while also acting as the working electrode.

 - Electrolyte: A liquid (aqueous or organic) that conducts ions, with channels for diffusion